cooleydw494/codemonkeys/README.md

-# CodeMonkeys 🐵
+# CodeMonkeys 🐒

 A framework for automating GPT-powered tasks, from simple to complex.
-CodeMonkeys enables your nitty gritty use-case, and includes a default automation to handle a wide array of mass file operations using a simple yaml config.

 ## Overview 🌐

-CodeMonkeys is designed to give developers of varying skill levels more control over their automated GPT logic and provide a more intentional alternative to tools like AutoGPT.
+CodeMonkeys gives developers of varying skill levels control over their automated GPT logic, providing a more intentional alternative to tools like AutoGPT.
 The primary goal is to help you build GPT-powered automations that are reliable, predictable, and tailored to your needs, only involving AI at crucial areas of strength.
 The framework combines built-in utilities, composable classes for running GPT-powered tasks, and a robust configuration management system.
-CodeMonkeys provides a simple developer experience that can become as complex as you need it to be.
+CodeMonkeys includes a default automation to handle a wide array of mass file operations via simple configuration, but is meant to be extensible enough to enable *your* use-case.

+## Current Status
+In this nascent stage of CodeMonkeys, a lot of care has been put into a solid starting point, and its good at what it does.
+A lot of work remains, including: testing, expanded modular functionality such as web browsing, content chunking, memory management, alternative LLMs (including local), and much more.
+An early emphasis on mass file operations using GPT has led to a capable alpha framework, and helped shape something ready for much more.
+CodeMonkeys is designed for growth and expansion, and to become a powerful tool for creating incredible things.

 ## Getting Started 🚀